RainbowMarks/rainbowmarks.github.io/_posts/2023-02-13-Chesterfield-Falcons-10u-B1-vs-St-Peters-B1.md

 permalink: "Events/2023/02/Falcons-vs-St-Peters"
 categories: [news, hockey, event]
 featured: false
+description: "Revisit the Chesterfield Falcons' final regular season game of 22/23, where they triumphed over St. Peter's with a 2-1 victory."
 ---
 On Sunday February 12th, 2023, the Chesterfield Falcons had their final regular season game of the 22/23 season.
 They played St. Peters B1 at Pacific Ice Rink.
 Going into the game the Falcons were 10-2-3 vs St Peter's at 12-2-0.
 The Falcons came out on top with a 2-1 victory.